shantanu-gagare/aws_deployment/README.md

 # Flipkart Review Scrapper - Deployed on AWS
-– Developed a web scraping system using Beautiful Soup in Python to efficiently gather structured Flipkart product reviews, primed for integration with sentiment analysis tools.
+- Developed a web scraping system using Beautiful Soup in Python to efficiently gather structured Flipkart product reviews, primed for integration with sentiment analysis tools.
 This project is deployed on AWS.

-– Technologies Used: Beautiful Soup, HTML, CSS, Bootstrap, JavaScript, Flask, MongoDB
+- bTechnologies Used: Beautiful Soup, HTML, CSS, Bootstrap, JavaScript, Flask, MongoDB
 - link: http://webscrappingproject-env.eba-gxmpfx2k.us-east-1.elasticbeanstalk.com/